SETHADD/Reading-notes-102/README.md

 # Reading Notes
 ## INTRODUCTION
 My name is Seth a Full Stack Developer with a taste for data.
-I am here to share all that I will learn in the next 10 weeks.
+I am here to share my growth process in the next 10 weeks.
 Stay tuned for more updates.
 I love football and a fan of **_LIVERPOOL_**
 ***

 ## The Growth Mindset